Fix "Taking longer than usual" and transcription errors

 Windows

-1. Right-click the Flow icon in the system tray (bottom-right corner of the taskbar).
+1. Right-click the Flow icon in the system tray (bottom-right of the taskbar).

 2. Select Quit.